-Up to 16 percent of Americans suffer from shopping addiction, or a compulsive habit of buying with significant adverse consequences, according to a study published in The American Journal of Psychiatry.
+Sometimes we just want to buy stuff.
+For almost 16 percent of Americans, it’s an addiction, or what The American Journal of Psychiatry calls a “compulsive habit of buying with significant adverse consequences.”
 And while shopping may not be such a serious problem for most people, some of us still make mistakes that cause us to waste money.

 Whether you’re buying groceries, household items or shoes, chances are you’re overspending thanks to a combination of psychological and sales tactics.
 Here are five of the most common shopping mistakes and how to stop making them.

 Spending More to Get Rewards

 Known as “spaving,” spending more to save more is a shopping mistake that many retailers encourage with “crafty promotion design,” says Kendal Perez, a blogger at Hassle Free Savings.
 For instance, shops like Express and Victoria’s Secret often offer $15 off $50, $20 off $100 or $30 off $150, “making it seem like the more you spend, the more you save,” she says.
 “However, the more you spend, the more you spend, period!”

 How to avoid it: Establish a budget in advance and stick to it.
 “If what you planned to spend qualifies you for savings, enjoy those savings and leave it at that,” Perez says.

 Buying on Impulse

 “Grocery stores aren’t the only ones tempting us with impulse buys at checkout anymore,” Perez says.
 “Retail stores like Old Navy and T.J.Maxx have checkout areas littered with small items like coffee mugs, colorful socks, cheap accessories and wrapping paper.”